When Disaster Hits, Reach for your Grayl

 1. Purify and Filter Contaminated Water with a Grayl.

 Grayl water purifiers remove all waterborne pathogens (virus, bacteria, protozoa), and filter particulates and many chemicals, heavy metals, and pesticides.
-Each replaceable purifier cartridge is rated up to 350 presses (65 gallons).
+Each replaceable purifier cartridge is rated up to 350 presses (250 liters).
 Find your Grayl.

 WARNING: Most readily available camping and straw water filters DO NOT protect against viruses and such filters should not be used during a natural disaster due to potential contamination from raw sewage.